 Rush interventional cardiologists are also leaders in clinical trials looking at the relationship between PFO and stroke in adults.
 Read the story of Janet Cunning, who had a PFO closure procedure at Rush after a scary series of health crises.

 Why choose Rush for patent foramen ovale care

 - Experts at the Rush Pediatric Congenital Heart Disease Program provide personalized, coordinated treatment for heart problems that are present at birth.

-- Pediatric heart specialists at Rush are leaders in clinical trials of new therapies for PFO and other congenital heart defects.
+- Pediatric cardiologists and interventional cardiologists at Rush are leaders in clinical trials of new therapies for PFO and other congenital heart defects.
 This means patients at Rush often have access to treatments before they are widely available.